kaistierl/growatt-shelly-switcher/README.md

 ## 🔌 Overview

-**Solar Heating Controller** is a lightweight Python-based automation tool that intelligently controls a heating load (or any electrical device) based on the battery charge level of a **Growatt solar power system**.
+The **Solar Heating Controller** is a lightweight Python-based automation tool that intelligently controls a heating load (or any electrical device) based on the battery charge level of a **Growatt solar power system**.
 It uses a **Shelly smart relay** to switch the load and ensures safe, efficient usage of excess solar energy.

 This is especially useful for setups where you'd like to run a load (like a heater or appliance) **only when sufficient solar energy is available** — without manual monitoring.

----

 ## 🧰 Hardware Requirements

-- **Inverter:** Growatt SPH 8000TL3 BH-UP (connected via Growatt ShineWifi-X).
-Other Growatt inverters might work as well but I did not test this.
+- **Inverter:** Growatt SPH 8000TL3 BH-UP (via ShineWifi-X)
+  _(Other Growatt models may work but are untested)_
 - **Shelly relay or plug** to switch the load
   - For Gen1 devices: Basic authentication
   - For Gen2+ devices: Digest authentication